DirtyConcept/DirtyConcept/README.md

 ### Hello there!

-What's up, I'm SadGhost (a.k.a DirtyConcepts), a self-taught full-stack developer who usually works around the games.
+What's up, I'm Idan (a.k.a DirtyConcepts), a self-taught full-stack developer who usually works around the games.
 My passion for development comes from creative ideas that pop into my mind which encourage and challenge me.
 I put a lot of effort into the architecture and code quality of the things I program.

 I'm also a programming enthusiast as well as learned a lot from the open-source community I love how collaboration and knowledge-sharing happened through it.